 I remember my first race.
-Once my 15-year old self had just about gotten over the size of the muscles on the legs of the older guys around me, we then went up a hill that I rode all the time alone at a speed I couldn’t even begin to get my head around.
+Once my 15-year old self had just about gotten over the size of the muscles on the legs of the older guys around me, we then went up a hill that I rode all the time alone, but this time at a speed I couldn’t even begin to get my head around.

 Possibly a rabbit dropping or two.

-Next race it was the same story all over again, except for the ending: this time I won.
-My solo attack almost petered out and the pack was just 100m behind me as I crossed the line, but goshdammit, I won.
-I fell off the bike straight away yet again, but this time with a smile the size of Lance’s mini-fridge on my face.
+Next race on the same coure, about three weeks, it was the same story all over again, except for the ending: this time I won.
+My solo attack (I took off a mile into the 33 mile race) almost petered out and the pack was just 100m behind me as I crossed the line, but goshdammit, I won.
+I fell off the bike straight away yet again, but this time with a huge smile on my face.